jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 **Shared Research Infrastructure:**

 Imagine water quality sensors at BMCC's Brimley campus feeding real-time data to LSSU labs in Sault Ste.
 Marie.
 My programming students could write code to clean and visualize that data, while LSSU engineering students maintain the sensor hardware.
 Both groups learn, both contribute, both see career pathways.
-This infrastructure doesn't exist yet, but the vision is achievable—**especially since LSSU already operates MiWaterNet with 20+ sensors across the region and has demonstrated the citizen science education model with Brimley CTE students**.
-Expanding this network to include BMCC as an educational partner (not just a geographic neighbor) would be a natural next step.
+We're ready to build this infrastructure—**especially since LSSU already operates MiWaterNet with 20+ sensors across the region and has demonstrated the citizen science education model with Brimley CTE students**.
+Expanding this network to include BMCC as an educational partner (not just a geographic neighbor) is a natural next step we can take together.

 ### 3. Industry Partnerships and Workforce Development